 Check out these Book Notes to get an overview of the wisdom that Carver offers.

-John Carver’s groundbreaking Policy Governance model has influenced the way public and nonprofit boards operate around the world.
+Book Description: John Carver’s groundbreaking Policy Governance model has influenced the way public and nonprofit boards operate around the world.
 Now, as widespread experience with the model continues to grow, Carver enriches his definitive exposition with updated policy samples, a new chapter on the process of policy development, and additional resources for various types of boards.
 He debunks the entrenched beliefs about board roles and functions that hamper dedicated board members.
 With creative insight and commonsense practicality, Carver presents a bold new approach to board job design, board-staff relationships, the chief executive role, performance monitoring, and virtually every aspect of the board-management relationship.
 In their stead, he offers a board model designed to produce policies that make a difference, missions that are clearly articulated, standards that are ethical and prudent, meetings, officers, and committees that work; and leadership that supports the fulfillment of long-term goals.

 The failures of governance are not a problem of people, but of process.
 (XV)

 I think we have a right to expect a good model of governance to…